-A myriad of conditions that affect the structure and function of the heart are together called as heart disease.
-It is also called as cardiovascular disease which refers to a condition such as narrowed or blocked blood vessels leading to a heart attack.
+A myriad of conditions that affect the structure and function of the heart are together called heart disease.
+It is also called cardiovascular disease which refers to a condition such as narrowed or blocked blood vessels leading to a heart attack.
 Other forms of heart disease include heart rhythm problems (arrhythmias) and birth defects (congenital heart defects).
 Some heart diseases are not intense and can be treated with medical care but some of them are dangerous, sudden and life-threatening.
 Certain heart disease like coronary artery disease can be managed by regular exercise and maintaining a healthy lifestyle.

 Signs and symptoms vary in men and women.
 However, there are some common signs and symptoms of heart disease which are as follows: